Even as we enter the post-COVID era, it seems as if virtual medical school interviews are likely a permanent fixture of the admissions process.

 - Sitting up straight also naturally gives you more energy and helps you communicate well.
 Consider standing as an alternative if that’s an easier way to keep your energy up, but not if you have a tendency to pace or shift a lot.

 And there you have it: certainly a few things for you to think about, but we hope it’s nothing you can’t handle.
-Stay tuned for Part 2 and 3 of this series, where we’ll talk about performance and technology tips!

 Any questions?
 Let us know in the comments below, and we’ll respond to you personally!